Davis Phinney – Founder, Board Vice-Chair

 Anders Hyde – Secretary

-Anders Hyde is an analyst with BENTEK Energy, specializing in western U.S. energy markets.
-As the lead analyst for the West Coast region, he advises BENTEK’s wide array of clients on market fundamentals and has been retained for numerous speaking and consulting engagements.
-Prior to joining BENTEK, he worked as a commodities analyst with Lehman Brothers in New York.
+Anders Hyde is senior energy analyst at Shell Trading based in Calgary, AB.
+In this role, he provides western U.S. and Canadian energy market analysis to the trading desk in support of Shell’s various businesses.
+His previous experience in the energy industry includes positions as a management consultant at PA Consulting, and as the lead western U.S. analyst at Bentek Energy, both based in Denver.
+Prior to that, he spent several years as a commodities analyst with Lehman Brothers in New York.
 Anders holds a bachelor’s degree in Languages from Dartmouth College.
-His involvement with the Parkinson’s community began after his father’s diagnosis led him and his family on a search for information and resources that could help them navigate the challenges that come with PD.
-This journey ultimately led him to the Davis Phinney Foundation, and he is excited to serve the Foundation given the important and inspiring role it has played for his own family.
-In addition to his involvement with the Davis Phinney Foundation, Anders has twice run the New York Marathon for the Michael J. Fox Foundation and, along with his father, climbed Mt.
-Washington with The Army of Change.
+His involvement with the Parkinson’s community began after his father’s diagnosis led him and his family on a search for information and resources.
+This journey ultimately led to the Davis Phinney Foundation, and he is thrilled that he now has the opportunity to help share the Foundation’s mission of inspiration and information with others.
+In addition to his work with the DPF, Anders has twice run the New York Marathon for the Michael J. Fox Foundation and looks forward to the ski days with his dad each winter.

 Since June 2005, Mike Riley has been Vice President of Sales and Regional Network for the HCA/HealthONE Continental Division.
 He oversees the Sales and Regional functions for the Continental Division.
 He is responsible for implementing the division’s sales strategy, which includes physician, employer and Occupational Medicine components.
 Previously he has served as a hospital Chief Development Officer and Regional Vice President, developing similar programs designed to meet the needs of various constituent groups.
 Past roles have included strategic planning, physician recruitment, marketing, geriatrics and practice management.
 Mike has been with HCA since 1999.
 He has been in the healthcare industry since 1980.
 He holds a Bachelor of Science in Healthcare Administration from Southwestern Oklahoma State University, and received his MBA at the University of Oklahoma Health Science Center.
 Mike is married and has two grown children.